 mpg_autodiff uses autodifferentiation to define the derivative for the MathProgBase solver.
 The extra keyword arguments are passed to the differential equation solver.

 The Loss Function

-is a function which reduces the problem's solution.
-While this is very flexible, a two convenience routines is included for fitting to data:
+is a function which reduces the problem's solution to a scalar which the optimizer will try to minimize.
+While this is very flexible, two convenience routines are included for fitting to data:

 t is the set of timepoints which the data is found at, and

 L2Loss is an optimized version of the L2-distance.
 In